zhangs06/personal-website-pelican/content/blog/geopdf-gdal.rst

-   base layer, or we can create an empty raster for the extent of the vector layer. ``ogrtindex`` command creates a bounding box polygon from the given input layers. ``gdal_rasterize`` command then fills this polygon with the given value and creates a raster. the ``-tr`` option specifies the pixel resolution of the raster in degrees.
+   base layer, or we can create an empty raster for the extent of the vector layer. ``ogrtindex`` command creates a bounding box polygon from the given input layers. ``gdal_rasterize`` command then fills this polygon with the given value and creates a raster.
+The ``-tr`` option specifies the pixel resolution of the raster in degrees.
 You can tweak that to get the output size you need. ``cd`` to the directory where you have extracted the vector layers and run the following commands.